 Our next steps

-We continue to enhance the scope of the data sets in the catalog, adding more meta-data to simplify the query process.
-We began with key business operations data and “recipes” for data engineers who need connected data sets to support key business domain questions and create connected experiences.
-Next, we plan to add additional capabilities that offer guidance for data scientists to find the data (including non-curated) that they need to build new AI models.
-We’ll also add recipes for data analysts to help them answer questions for their line of business.
+We’ll continue enhancing the scope of the data sets in the catalog, adding more metadata to simplify the query process.
+We began with key business-operations data and “recipes” for data engineers who need connected data sets to support key business-domain questions and create connected experiences.
+We’re in the process of collaborating with the Azure Data Catalog product team to apply our lessons learned to their product.

 For more information